Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Treatment of patients with a rare (frequently intermediate malignant or benign) soft tissue tumour mainly depends on its growth pattern.
 For tumours growing locally very aggressively (this can be the case for both benign and intermediate malignant tumours), surgery aiming at tumour removal is not always the first choice of treatment.
 For most of these tumours, the doctors will wait and see whether growth is ongoing, since spontaneous tumour regression is possible as well.
 If this does not happen or if the localisation of the tumour jeopardizes adjacent organs, a low-dose chemotherapy, depending on the tumor type, is indicated.
 By now, even newer, so-called targeted therapies (that consider the individual genetic alterations) are an option as well.

-Treatment of RMS patients with metastases or relapse
+Treatment of RMS patients with recurrent disease

-Therapy optimising trials and registries
+Therapy trials and registries

 For further information on above-mentioned registries and guidelines, please see here.
 Details are available on the website of the CWS Study Group: https://www.klinikum-stuttgart.de/cws/home